PPI Calculator

 Calculate your screen's pixel density with our free PPI calculator.
 Input the horizontal and vertical resolution (in pixels) and the diagonal physical screen size (in inches) to determine the Pixels Per Inch (PPI) and pixel pitch of any monitor, phone, or television.

-• Width (pixels): Bounded variable used in the formulas.
+- Width (pixels): Bounded parameter in the mathematical model.

-• Height (pixels): Bounded variable used in the formulas.
+- Height (pixels): Bounded parameter in the mathematical model.

-• Screen Diagonal (inches): Bounded variable used in the formulas.
+- Screen Diagonal (inches): Bounded parameter in the mathematical model.

 To calculate PPI, find the diagonal resolution in pixels using the Pythagorean theorem, then divide by the physical diagonal screen size in inches: dp = sqrt(w^2 + h^2) and PPI = dp / di.